fluentfixture/fluentfixture/packages/shared/README.md

 ## @fluentfixture/shared

-Shared utils of [@fluentfixture](https://github.com/fluentfixture) project.
+Shared utils of the [@fluentfixture](https://github.com/fluentfixture) project.
 Provides common string, date, and type utilities.

 > **WARNING**: This project provides shared utils for [@fluentfixture](https://github.comfluentfixture/) monorepo.
 > Therefore, this project can be terminated when deemed necessary.
 Please do not develop applications dependent on this project.

+## Documentation

+To check out the guide, visit [https://scokmen.gitbook.io/fluent-fixture/](https://scokmen.gitbook.io/fluent-fixture/)

 ## Follow Us!